 * Grell's reaction to viewing Beast's death record (''and her "relation" to Sebastian'') can either be absolutely hilarious or absolutely disturbing.

 ** Speaking of the infamous scene, just how Sebastian seduced Beast can be unsettling to some viewers.
-They were outside alone at night, he persisted both while she was at a low point and while it was obvious she wanted nothing to do with him, he constrained her to prevent her from fighting or moving while he propositioned her, and then he played her emotionally until she finally gave in albeit while still depressed. [[ManipulativeBastard Manipulation/Pressuring]] at one of its most finest and darkest, and the overall ambiance of the scene (Sebastian's overall demeanor at the time, his prior "incidents" with Beast (getting too close to her crotch without her consent), and Beast's misery during the sex) did not help at all.
+They were outside alone at night, he persisted both while she was at a low point and while it was obvious she wanted nothing to do with him, he constrained her to prevent her from attacking or moving while he propositioned her, and then he ''emotionally breaks her'' until she finally gave in. [[ManipulativeBastard Manipulation/Pressuring]] at its finest and darkest, and the overall ambiance of the scene (Sebastian's demeanor at the time, his prior "incidents" with Beast (getting too close to her crotch when he needed not to and without her consent), and Beast's uncomfort/misery during the sex) did not help at all.

-** Even worse is the "demons seducing humans into darkness" aspect that William/the manga brought up, especially the wording which sounded suspiciously like drugging.
-While this does refer to how Beast fell for Sebastian's temptation no matter how she felt about/during/after it, another interpretation could be that Sebastian's demonic nature allows for him to know ''exactly'' how to easily and quickly manipulate people to the point they can no longer reason or refuse an offer no matter their initial feelings, using the person's own weaknesses, no less.
+** Even worse is the "demons seduce then drag humans into darkness" aspect that William/the manga brought up.
+While this does refer to how Beast fell for Sebastian's temptation no matter how she felt about/during/after it, another interpretation could be that Sebastian's demonhood allows for him to know exactly how to easily and quickly manipulate his prey to the point it's nearly impossible for the target to reason or refuse an offer no matter their initial feelings, using their own weaknesses no less.
 And even if there was truly no foul play going on, just remember this was all to gain information and Sebastian most likely had a clue on what was going to happen to Beast a little later...